 - Have glaucoma.

-- Have had any surgery or injury to your head, neck, legs or chest in the past.
+- Have had any surgery or injury to your head or neck in the past.

 - You are scheduled to have any surgery in the near future.